corndeladmin/tech-docs/src/js/objects-as-key-value-stores.md

 }
 ```

-We can see that a JavaScript object is made up properties - pairs of keys and values.
+We can see that a JavaScript object is made up of properties - pairs of keys and values.

+The value of an object property can be pretty much anything.
+In our example book, we've got a string, a number, and a boolean.

 ## Accessing object properties